-In my capacity as a relationship coach and couples’ mediator, I can tell you that the vast majority of infidelities I see nowadays follow a similar pattern to this one.
+In my capacity as a marriage conflict specialist, I can tell you that the vast majority of infidelities I see nowadays follow a similar pattern to this one.
 They start with an opposite-sex friendship that quickly becomes intense and emotional due to the false sense of intimacy involved with text-messaging.
 They then escalate into a full-blown emotional or sexual affair.

 Not only are close opposite-sex friendships within marriage risky, they are a form of betrayal.
 When a person gets married or enters into an exclusive committed relationship, that person expects to be his or her partner’s lover, closest and most intimate confidante, and priority.
 Of course, we all need close friendships outside of our marriage; however, there are plenty of people of our own gender to befriend.